You have no items in your cart.Go shopping

 |TBD by the class||4 P.M. - 8:30 P.M.||Submission & Reading Party|

 This course requires a writing sample and instructor approval.
-When you enroll, you’ll be asked to upload your writing sample at checkout.
+When you apply, you’ll be asked to upload your writing sample at checkout.
 There is no page limit, but know that we won’t read past the first 10 pages.
-Your payment will only be authorized but not finalized until after instructor approval, usually within 24 hours after enrollment.
+Your payment will only be authorized but not finalized until after instructor approval.
+We accept application on a rolling basis.
+Please note that you are not enrolled in the course until you receive our notification of acceptance by email.
+You will be notified whether you are accepted, rejected, or put on a waiting list usually within 1 week after you submit your registration application.

 At the Los Angeles Writers’ House, which is located in West Los Angeles, near Stoner Park.
 You will receive the exact address after enrollment.